jankod/DigestedProteinDB/README.md

 # Digested Peptide Database

 ## Overview

+DigestedProteinDB is a database that enables researchers in the field of proteomics to search for enzymatically digested peptides by mass, sequence, and m/z values.

 A Java library for creating and searching a digested peptide database with RocksDB key-value store.
 Digested peptides are generated from protein sequences using a specific enzyme (e.g., trypsin) and are stored in a database for rapid mass-based searches.
 This library is designed to be a compact and efficient storage of in-silico digested peptides.

 The database is designed to be a compact and efficient storage of in-silico digested peptides.
 The primary goal is to